 The first song came squeaking out of Fusner’s radio, playing across the clearing into the silence following the Gunny’s order.

-“Turn that radio off,” one of Morgan’s platoon commanders said, his voice more a harsh hiss than a whisper.
+“Turn that radio off,” one of Carter’s platoon commanders said, his voice more a harsh hiss than a whisper.

 “I said, turn off the God damned radio,” the other platoon commander ordered Fusner.